lbt/git-pkg/README.rst

 New release of a working package that needs a patch? use --rel:

-* Checkout the mer-master branch
 * Commit your changes/patches
-* gp_release --rel=<Ver-Rel>
+* git pkg --rel=<Ver>
+* edit the .changes file
 * git push --tags origin master pkg-mer

 Want to work on the packaging?
-Same approach but do --edit and then commit your packaging changes:

-* gp_release --rel=<Ver-Rel> --edit
+* cd rpm
 * hack on the packaging
-* git commit -am"Release <Ver-Rel>"

-Fancy using osc to do a local verify build?
+Want a local verify build?

-* osc co myprj/pkg
-* cd myprj/pkg
-* gp_release --git-dir=<my gitpkg repo with changes>
-* osc build
+* mb2 build

 Need to setup a new package?

 * Clone upstream
-* Find the right tag and see if a pristine-tar should also be used
+* Find the right tag (see if a pristine-tar should also be used)
 * Got some good packaging from OBS?
-Use --auto
-* gp_setup --auto --pristine --base-on=RELEASE_0_9_7 --pkgdir=<good packaging> --ver=0.9.7-1
+* git pkg --pkgdir=<good packaging> --base-on=RELEASE_0_9_7 --ver=0.9.7-1

 otherwise:

-* gp_setup --manual --pkgdir=<rough packaging> --ver=0.9.7-1
+* git pkg --manual --pkgdir=<rough packaging> --ver=0.9.7-1

 New upstream version? use --ver:

 * Checkout the mer-master branch or pull the upstream and tags
+* use mb2 until it builds
-* gp_release --ver=<release-tag>
+* git pkg --ver=<release-tag>
 * git push --tags origin master pkg-mer

-Basically gp_release is for managing Version: and Release: and adding patches; gp_setup is for setting up new package repositories.
-Other tools are used by the OBS to checkout the code for building.
+Basically git pkg --ver and --rel manage Version: and Release:  --pkg-dir is for setting up new package repositories.

 Why is it needed?
 =================